Facebook took down a New Mexico militia group’s accounts. Prosecutors say it deleted key evidence.

 Facebook pointed out that it does offer a clear process by which authorities can request that the company preserve data that might be relevant to investigations, as long as they do so in a timely manner.

-“We preserve account information in response to a request from law enforcement and will provide it, in accordance with applicable law and our terms, when we receive valid legal process,” said Andy Stone, Facebook’s policy communications director, in an e-mailed statement.
+“We preserve account information in response to a request from law enforcement and will provide it, in accordance with applicable law and our terms, when we receive valid legal process,” said Andy Stone, Facebook’s policy communications director, in an emailed statement.
 “When we preserve data, we do so for a period of time, which can be extended at the request of law enforcement.”

 Facebook should know that records related to organizations and people it deems dangerous under its “real-world harm” policies are, almost by definition, likely to be of interest to authorities, and should preserve them accordingly, McCord argued.
 Authorities can’t always know at the beginning of an investigation exactly which records they’ll need, or who all the suspects are, she noted.